UTSDataArena/examples/Tutorials/Tut2.md

     quad.setEffect('colored -e ' + self.colors[i])
 ```

-Effects are a quick way to add custom appearance to objects and will be covered in the next tutorial.
+Effects are a quick way to add custom appearance to objects and will be covered in another tutorial.

 (insert planes1.png)